 - 22. If the Reviewer of Complaints decides an External Complaint is to be reconsidered by the Professional Conduct Committee members who made the original determination, those members, in determining whether to refer the Complaint to the Discipline Committee, shall consider: - 22.1 the initial consideration and investigation of the External Complaint; - 22.2 any further investigation deemed appropriate by the Professional Conduct Committee; and - 22.3 the report of the Reviewer of Complaints referred to in section 13. - 23.
 If the Reviewer of Complaints decides an External Complaint is to be considered by different Professional Conduct Committee members than those who made the reviewed determination, the members considering the Complaint shall: - 23.1 consider the factors described in sections 22.1 and 22.2 and, in doing so, shall have no communication about the matter that was the subject of the review with the Professional Conduct Committee members who participated in the original determination; and - before finalizing their determination, shall review and consider the report of the Reviewer of Complaints referred to in section 13. - 24.
-A determination of the Professional Conduct Committee made under sections 22 or 23 not to refer the External Complaint to the Discipline Committee shall be reported in writing, together with reasons, to the Reviewer of Complaints and the Complainant. - 25.
-If the Reviewer of Complaints decides a determination of the Director, Standards Enforcement is to be considered by the Professional Conduct Committee, the Professional Conduct Committee shall: - 25.1 consider the factors described in sections 22.1 and 22.2 and, in doing so, shall have no communication about the matter with the Director, Standards Enforcement; and - before finally determining whether an Investigator should be appointed, shall review and consider the report of the Reviewer of Complaints referred to in section 13. - 26.
+A determination of the Professional Conduct Committee made under sections 22 or 23 not to refer the External Complaint to the Discipline Committee shall be reported in writing, together with an explanation of any determination made under subsection 26.1, 26.2, 26.6, or 26.7 of Regulation 15-1, to the Reviewer of Complaints and the Complainant. - 25.
+If the Reviewer of Complaints decides a determination of the Director, Standards Enforcement is to be considered by the Professional Conduct Committee, the Professional Conduct Committee shall: - 25.1 consider the factors described in sections 22.1 and 22.2 and, in doing so, shall have no communication about the matter with the Director, Standards Enforcement; and - 25.2 before finally determining whether an Investigator should be appointed, shall review and consider the report of the Reviewer of Complaints referred to in section 13. - 26.
 A determination of the Professional Conduct Committee made under section 25 not to appoint an Investigator shall be reported in writing, together with the reasons for the determination, to the Reviewer of Complaints and the Complainant. - 27.
 The Professional Conduct Committee's determination, made under sections 22, 23, or 25, is final, and not subject to further review, except as provided in section 15.